DevUnltd/github-starcounter/README.md

   </a>
 </p>

-<blockquote>Give a shout-out to your Stargazers and proudly display their support with these custom Github Star buttons.</blockquote>
+<blockquote align="center">Give a shout-out to your Stargazers and proudly display their support with these custom Github Star buttons.</blockquote>

 ## Usage 🚀
 [Quick Start - Documentation](https://hodgef.com/github-starcounter/)